pytest-dev/pytest/doc/en/reference/reference.rst

 When set, pytest will print tracing and debug information.

+.. envvar:: PYTEST_DEBUG_TEMPROOT

+Root for temporary directories produced by fixtures like :fixture:`tmp_path` as discussed in :ref:`temporary directory location and retention`.

 .. envvar:: PYTEST_DISABLE_PLUGIN_AUTOLOAD

 When set, disables plugin auto-loading through :std:doc:`entry point packaging